omar-sh/dating_app/README.md

-# Mitte / Dating application using serverless and mongoDB
+# Dating application using serverless and mongoDB

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).